raltsol/Coding-Theory-Project/README.md

 # Coding-Theory-Project
-Solving simple telecommunication channel errors
+This is a group project on coding theory essentials.
+Solving simple channel errors, while trying to achieve the theoretical capacity.